Make Your Own Immune Boosting Gift Basket

 - Selfcare face mask

 Foods and other items that are naturally bursting with antioxidants are important in helping support a healthy immune system.* We used Healthline’s Top 15 Foods That Help Boost the Immune System to help curate this list of immunity goodies.
 Many of these items are perishable, so when putting your basket together, be sure to gift it as soon as possible, and keep it refrigerated if you can.

 Why add it?
 This spicy root is a great immune booster.
-Ginger may help reduce inflammation, which can help with sore throats and other inflammatory illnesses.
-It may also help with nausea, which is why so many people turn to ginger ale when they’re feeling sick to their stomach.
+Ginger may help reduce inflammation, which can help with sore throats and other inflammatory responses.
+It may also help with nausea, which is why so many people turn to ginger ale when they have an upset stomach.